ChrisCherng/lock-and-key/README.md

 | My Bookings | 0 | 0 |  |

 No significant accessibility issues identified from the testing performed.

+# Deployment

+This website was deployed to Heroku using the following steps:

+- Create a new Heroku app.
+- Set configuration variables in Heroku for the database (postgresql), cloudinary, and other required keys.
+- Link the Heroku app to the GitHub repository.
+- Select "Deploy".
+- Set "Automatic Deploys" to ensure the latest version is used when code is pushed to the repository.

 # Credits